maoe/gtk2hs-toolbar-experiment/README.md

     set toolbar [toolbarShowArrow := True]
 ```

-Interestingly if I changed the contents of the `Toolber` from `ToolItem`s to `ToolButton`s for example, I get the overflow menu.
+Interestingly if I changed the contents of the `Toolbar` from `ToolItem`s to `ToolButton`s for example, I get the overflow menu.

 Also I tested this with 3 packages: `gtk` for GTK2, `gtk3` for GTK3, and `gi-gtk` for GTK3 with gobject introspection and all of them have the same issue.